bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 **Steps**:
 1. Open BOLD systems at https://www.boldsystems.org/index.php/IDS_IdentificationRequest, select the option "Species Level Barcode Records" and paste the FASTA sequence as shown in Figure 3.

 ![](https://drive.google.com/uc?export=view&id=1s9Q207HMN6X8lSwHYwkBxrBFH3y9nsZx)

-<b>Figure 3.</b> The first step of the exercise is for species identification.
+Figure: The first step of the exercise is for species identification.
 An unknown FASTA sequence is pasted in the text box on the BOLD Systems website.

 2. Visualize the results and take note of the species found, as shown in Figure 4.
 The phylogenetic tree can also be visualized and interpreted (optional).

 ![](https://drive.google.com/uc?export=view&id=1iJDq1zsX6uvU8ggBaQxtgL4mznH0fEPe)

-<b>Figure 4.</b> The second step of the exercise for species identification.
+Figure: The second step of the exercise for species identification.
 Visualize and take note of the found species.

 3. Iterate the process until each sequence is associated with the corresponding species.
 The final results are visible in Table 3.